fbpx

 Calling for the Invocation of Manitoba Law to Stop the Ongoing Deforestation and Disturbance of Lemay Forest

 The Manitoba Historical Society, Heritage Winnipeg and the Manitoba Archaeological Society are aware of the current incursion and disturbance within the Lemay Forest in St. Norbert by the developer, Tochal Developments.
-The Manitoba Historical Society, Heritage Winnipeg and the Manitoba Archaeological Society are calling for a complete stoppage and moratorium on any incursion, damage, deforestation and alteration of the grounds of the LeMay Forest in this heritage area immediately.
+The Manitoba Historical Society, Heritage Winnipeg and the Manitoba Archaeological Society are calling for a complete stoppage and moratorium on any incursion, damage, deforestation and alteration of the grounds of the Lemay Forest in this heritage area immediately.

 The Lemay Forest site is protected under the Cemeteries Act due to the knowledge of presence of human remains in the Asile Ritchot cemetery, and the Heritage Resources Act as this site may have significant archaeological materials present.
-This site is currently under review for becoming a site of National Historical significance.
+This site is currently under review for becoming a site of national historical significance.
 This site is historic and was a site that witnessed the Red River Resistance, and it is known that Louis Riel occupied this area along with many historical figures.

 What we know: